Jared Leto: 2012–2013: Artifact; Love, Lust, Faith and Dreams and Dallas Buyers Club

 In 2012, Leto made his directorial debut with the documentary film Artifact.
-It chronicles the modern music business as it charts the legal dispute between Thirty Seconds to Mars and record label EMI, after the band tried to exit its contract over a royalties dispute.
+It chronicles the modern music business as it charts the legal dispute between Thirty Seconds to Mars and EMI, after the band tried to exit its contract over a royalties dispute.
 Artifact was made on a limited budget provided by Leto and personal assistant Emma Ludbrook through the production company Sisyphus Corporation.
 It premiered at the 2012 Toronto International Film Festival where it received the People's Choice Award for Best Documentary.
 Critics praised the examination of the state of the modern music industry and its focus on the relationship between artists and record companies.
 The film received a limited theatrical release beginning November 23, 2013, before being released digitally on December 3, 2013.

-Thirty Seconds to Mars released their fourth album, Love, Lust, Faith and Dreams, in May 2013 through Universal.
+Thirty Seconds to Mars released their fourth album, Love, Lust, Faith and Dreams, in May 2013 through Interscope Records.
 The album was produced by Leto with previous collaborator Steve Lillywhite.
 It received generally positive reviews and reached the top ten in more than fifteen countries, including the United Kingdom and the United States.
 Leto filmed the 2013 short film for "Up in the Air" at a now-defunct aerospace manufacturing building in Los Angeles, California.
 He described it as a "bizarre and hallucinogenic journey through an incredibly surreal landscape."
 The short film features several artists, including burlesque dancer Dita Von Teese, gymnasts McKayla Maroney and Jordyn Wieber, writer Neil Strauss and a number of animals.
 It garnered several awards, including the MTV Video Music Award for Best Rock Video, and competed at the 2013 Camerimage.